rocky/0x05-py-bytecode-workshop/README.md

 # 6.1 Getting Set up for the workshop.

 * Please join slack channel #0x05-py-bytecode workshop.
-* Once you have joined send the output from:
+* Once you have joined, send the output from:

 ```shell-session
 $ python -V